kentcdodds/old-kentcdodds.com/content/blog/authentication-in-react-applications/index.md

 What the `<AuthenticatedApp />` and `<UnauthenticatedApp />` do is totally up to you.
 Maybe they render unique routers.
 Maybe they even use some of the same components.
-But whatever they do, you don't have to both wondering whether the user is logged in because you make it literally impossible to render one side of the app or the other if there is no user.
+But whatever they do, you don't have to bother wondering whether the user is logged in because you make it literally impossible to render one side of the app or the other if there is no user.